Ladi Kwali: Exhibitions

-From her cultural tradition, where females were primarily responsible for pottery, Ladi Kwali's ceramics became "art objects".
+From her cultural tradition, where women were primarily responsible for pottery, Ladi Kwali's ceramics became "art objects".
 Ladi Kwali's pots were featured in international exhibitions of Abuja pottery in 1958, 1959, and 1962, organised by Cardew.
 In 1961, Kwali gave demonstrations at the Royal College, Farnham, and Wenford Bridge in Great Britain.
 She also gave demonstrations in France and Germany over this period.
 In 1972, she toured America with Cardew.
 Her work was shown to great acclaim in London at the Berkeley Galleries.
 The Abuja Pottery was renamed the Ladi Kwali Pottery in the early 1980s.

-Awards and achievements
+Legacy

 In 1954, Kwali's pots were featured in the International exhibition of Abuja pottery organized by Michael Cardew.

 Kwali was awarded an MBE (Member of the Order of the British Empire) in 1963.

 In 1977, she was awarded an honorary doctoral degree from Ahmadu Bello University in Zaria.

-In 1980, the Nigerian Government (from the Cabinet Office of the Federal Republic of Nigeria) invested on her with the insignia of the Nigerian National Order of Merit Award (NNOM), the highest national honor for academic achievement.

-She also received the national honour of the Officer of the Order of the Niger (OON) in 1981.
+In 1980, the Nigerian Government conferred on her the Nigerian National Order of Merit Award (NNOM), the highest national honor for academic achievement.
+She was made an Officer of the Order of the Niger (OON) in 1981.

 Her picture appears on the back of the Nigerian 20 Naira banknote.

-A major street in Abuja is called Ladi Kwali Road.

-The Sheraton Hotel houses the Ladi Kwali Convention Center, which is one of the largest conference facilities in Abuja, consisting of ten meeting rooms and four ballrooms.
+In Abuja a major street, Ladi Kwali Road, and the Ladi Kwali Convention Center at the Sheraton Hotel are named for her.